saytat/Notebooks/2015-11-27-Virtual_Reality.md

 + Marshall McLuhall writes in his essay "Challenges..." that artists are the only ones who are capable of engaging and negotiating with new technologies; they are capable because they are the only ones who are fully sensient to the present.

++ I strongly fed the need for greater complexity in print/web media coverage of Paris attacks.
+If instead of instant opinion pieces (from various political spectrum) masquerading as journalism there would be more insightful, multi-perspective, persuasive (not propagandist) and most importantly slow content created.

++ Exactly.
+In times of opinion pieces masquerading as analysis; propaganda as news and analysis getting more and more entrenched in partisanship; what we urgently need is “content” (in lieu of a better word) that is more multi-perspective, complex and actually provokes thinking not news consumption.
+The best analysis or written essays have been producing this effect for centuries; but perhaps the interactive medium can also be designed in ways that will facilitate such engagement.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.